 HSBC JOH's Executive committee ('ExCo') has the responsibility for the oversight of risk for the branch.
-At 31 December 2018, ExCo is satisfied that:
+At 31 December 2019, ExCo is satisfied that:

-- HSBC's risk, compliance, treasury and capital management generally operated effectively - HSBC's business activities have been managed within the ExCo-approved risk appetite - HSBC is adequately funded and capitalised to support the execution its strategy.
+- HSBC's risk, compliance, treasury and capital management generally operated effectively; - HSBC's business activities have been managed within the ExCo-approved risk appetite; and - HSBC is adequately funded and capitalised to support the execution of its strategy.

-During 2016, ExCo approved the disclosure policy, which had been updated to incorporate the revised pillar 3 disclosure requirements set out by the BCBS.
-The policy remains unchanged for the 2018 period.
+During 2019, ExCo approved the disclosure policy, which had been updated to incorporate the revised pillar 3 disclosure requirements set out by the BCBS.